 It was not long before the majority of our party had arrived and we were seated, as requested, on the patio.

 Canon is known for its imaginative cocktails and members of our group enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).

-The Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish we chose.
+First of all, the Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish.
 After looking over the menu, and keeping in mind that two in our party are vegan, we decided on seven dishes:

 - Bread Plate (served with cultured butter and whipped lardo) ($8)